euc-dev/ws1-sdk-intelligence/docs/Android/android-install.md

     If you set a customized app version name in the CrittercismConfig instance, you should use that string and not the manifest string in app-version-name.
 Also, if you choose to include the app version code in the app version, that should also be included in app-version-name.

-At this point, you have enabled Workspace ONE Intelligence SDK to receive Application Performance Information from your application
+At this point, you have enabled Omnissa Intelligence SDK to receive Application Performance Information from your application